Typecasting: Historical-real characters

 Soviet actor Mikheil Gelovani depicted Joseph Stalin in 12 films made during the leader's lifetime, which reflected his cult of personality.
 Among them were The Great Dawn (1938), Lenin in 1918 (1939), The Vow (1946), The Fall of Berlin (1950) and The Unforgettable Year 1919 (1952).
 These films were either banned or had the scenes featuring Stalin removed after the 1956 Secret Speech.
 Following Stalin's death, Gelovani was denied new roles since he was so closely identified with Stalin.
 According to The Guinness Book of Movie Facts and Feats, Gelovani had probably portrayed the same historical figure more than any other actor.
 Die Zeit columnist Andreas Kilb wrote that he ended his life "a pitiful Kagemusha" of Stalin's image.

+Vaughn Meader is another example, as he depicted President John F. Kennedy in the 1962 comedy record The First Family.
+Meader's career success came to an abrupt end after President Kennedy's assassination on November 22, 1963.
+Meader's TV and nightclub bookings were all canceled.
+His career never rebounded as he was too closely associated with President Kennedy and his attempts to criticize his typecasting also led to his indirect blacklisting.

 Playing against type

-Some actors attempt to avoid or escape typecasting by choosing roles that are opposite the types of roles that they are known for.